Loratadine: Contraindications

 Loratadine is usually compatible with breastfeeding (classified category L-2 - probably compatible, by the American Academy of Pediatrics).
 In the U.S., it is classified as category B in pregnancy, meaning animal reproduction studies have failed to demonstrate a risk to the fetus, but no adequate and well-controlled studies in pregnant women have been conducted.

 Adverse effects

 As a "non-sedating" antihistamine, loratadine causes less (but still significant, in some cases) sedation and psychomotor retardation than the older antihistamines, because it penetrates the blood/brain barrier less.
 Headache is also a possible side effect.

 Unlike earlier-generation antihistamines, loratadine is considered largely free of antimuscarinic effects (urinary retention, dry mouth, blurred vision).

 Interactions

 Substances that act as inhibitors of the CYP3A4 enzyme such as ketoconazole, erythromycin, cimetidine, and furanocoumarin derivatives (found in grapefruit) lead to increased plasma levels of loratadine — that is, more of the drug was present in the bloodstream than typical for a dose.
-This had clinically significant effects in controlled trials of 10 mg loratadine treatment.
+This did not have clinically significant effects in controlled trials of 10 mg loratadine treatment (as opposed to the same studies with Terfenadine (Seldane)).
+That is, while the drug levels increased, it did not prolong the QTc interval which can lead to the potentially fatal dysrhythmia known as Torsades de Point.

 Antihistamines should be discontinued 48 hours before skin allergy tests, since these drugs may prevent or diminish otherwise positive reactions to dermal activity indicators.